-- The RA excluded women until 1860 even though two of the founding members were women. - Slade took women from its founding in 1871.

-- Laura Herford's (1831-1870) in 1860 was accepted for the RA School based on a painting using her initial 'L. Herford'.
+- Academy and was added by Zoffany to the right hand side of the group portrait on an extra strip of canvas. - The RA excluded women until 1860 even though two of the founding members were women. - The Slade School of Art took women from its founding in 1871.
+For the first time in Europe, a public Fine Art School welcomed male and female students on the same terms. - Laura Herford's (1831-1870) in 1860 was accepted for the RA School based on a painting using her initial 'L. Herford'.
 This was at the suggestion of the President Sir Charles Eastlake.
 Thirteen other women were accepted over the next few years.
 Women were only allowed to draw from casts and the draped model.
 Women were excluded from the life class although there was some provision made in 1893.
 In 1863 the Council decided its constitution did not allow women painters (in the Instrument of Foundation, Academicians ... shall all of them be ...
 Men of fair moral Characters').
-In 1903 women were allowed to study living nudes in separate classes. - The Society of Female Artists was founded in 1856, it became the Society of Lady Artists in 1872 and the Society of Women Artists in 1899. - 1870s and 80s women petitioned RA in vain to attend life classes. - There were private art schools 1880s and 90s like French atelier - Rich women attended classes in Paris, Munich, Dusseldorf and Antwerp - Lady Butler was nominated three times to the RA 1879-81 and turned down. - Annie Laura Swynnerton and Laura Knight (1877-1970, née Johnson, attended Nottingham School of Art 1890-4, aged 13) were made ARA in the 1920s and Laura Knight a RA in 1936. - Angelica Kauffman was Swiss born Austrian who was taught by her father.
+In 1903 women were allowed to study living nudes in separate classes. - The Society of Female Artists was founded in 1856, it became the Society of Lady Artists in 1872 and the Society of Women Artists in 1899. - 1870s and 80s women petitioned RA in vain to attend life classes. - There were private art schools 1880s and 90s like French atelier - Rich women attended classes in Paris, Munich, Dusseldorf and Antwerp - Lady Butler was nominated three times to the RA 1879-81 and turned down. - Annie Laura Swynnerton and Laura Knight (1877-1970, née Johnson, attended Nottingham School of Art 1890-4, aged 13) were made ARA in the 1920s and Laura Knight a RA in 1936.

+• Angelica Kauffman was Swiss born Austrian who was taught by her father.
 She acquired several languages and was a skilled musician.
 It is not known how she learnt to paint the male nude as her speciality was history painting.
 He first marriage was a disaster but in 1781 he died (she had been separated) and she married Antonio Zucchi a Venetian artist and retired to Rome where she met Johann Wolfgang von Goethe.
 Zucchi died in 1795 and she continued to contribute to the RA her last exhibit was 1797 and she died in 1807.
 She was honoured at her funeral in the same way Raphael had been honoured.